dotMorten/NmeaParser/README.md

 Nmea Parser
 =========

-Library for handling data NMEA streams coming in from Bluetooth devices in Windows Store and Windows Phone.
+Library for handling data NMEA streams coming in from Bluetooth devices in Windows Store and Windows Phone, and Serial ports in Windows Desktop apps.

+There's also generic support for NMEA files (for simulation/playback) and raw streams.

 This library makes it easy to connect and listen for NMEA messages from Bluetooth Devices in Windows Store and Windows Phone apps.